Robert G. Cole: D-Day operations

 With the Germans still resisting any attempt to move beyond the bridges, and after artillery failed to suppress their fire, Cole called for smoke on the dug-in Germans and ordered a bayonet charge, a rarity in World War II.
 He charged toward the hedgerow, leading only a small portion of his unit at first.
-The remainder of the battalion, seeing what was happening followed as Cole led the paratroopers into the hedgerows, engaging at close range and with bayonets in hand-to-hand combat.
+But the remainder of the battalion soon joined as Cole led the paratroopers into the hedgerows, engaging at close range and with bayonets in hand-to-hand combat.
 The German survivors retreated, taking more casualties as they withdrew.

 The assault, which came to be known as "Cole's Charge", proved costly; 130 of Cole's 265 men became casualties.
 With his battalion exhausted, Cole called for the 1st Battalion to pass through his lines and continue the attack.
 However, they were also severely depleted by mortar fire crossing bridge #4, such that they took up positions with 3rd Battalion rather than proceeding.
 There, on the edge of Carentan, they were subjected to strong counterattacks by the German 6th Parachute Regiment during the morning and afternoon.
-At the height of the attack, at approximately 1900, Cole's artillery observer managed to break through radio jamming and called down a concentration by the entire Corps artillery that broke up the attacks for good.
+At the height of the attack, at about 1900, Cole's artillery observer managed to break through radio jamming and called down fire by the entire Corps artillery that broke up the attacks for good.

-At 0200 on June 12 the 506th PIR passed through their line and captured Hill 30 to the south of Carentan.
+At 0200 on June 12, the 506th PIR passed through their line and captured Hill 30 to the south of Carentan.
 From there, led by Company E, the 2nd battalion of the 506th PIR (Band of Brothers) attacked north into Carentan at daylight as part of a 3-battalion assault.
 The German 6th Parachute Regiment, virtually out of ammunition, had abandoned the town during the night, leaving only a small rear guard.
-By 0730 of June 12 Carentan was captured.
+By 0730 on June 12, Carentan was captured.

 Death & Medal of Honor

-LTC Cole was recommended for a Medal of Honor for his actions that day, but did not live to receive it.
+Cole was recommended for a Medal of Honor for his actions that day, but did not live to receive it.

-On September 18, 1944, during Operation Market Garden, Colonel Cole, commanding the 3rd Battalion of the 502d PIR in Best, Netherlands, got on the radio.
+On September 18, 1944, during Operation Market Garden, now-Colonel Cole, commanding the 3rd Battalion of the 502nd PIR in Best, Netherlands, got on the radio.
 A pilot asked him to put some orange identification panels in front of his position.
 Cole decided to do it himself.
 For a moment, Cole raised his head, shielding his eyes to see the plane.
-Suddenly a shot was fired by a German sniper in a farmhouse only 300 yard away, killing Cole instantly.
+A German sniper in a farmhouse only 300 yard away shot Cole, killing him instantly.

 Two weeks later, he was awarded the Medal of Honor for his bayonet charge near Carentan on June 11.
-As his widow and two-year-old son looked on, Cole's mother accepted his posthumous award on the parade ground, where Cole had played as a child, at Fort Sam Houston.
+As his widow and two-year-old son looked on, Cole's mother accepted his posthumous award on the Fort Sam Houston parade ground where Cole had played as a child.

 LTC Cole is buried at Netherlands American Cemetery and Memorial, in Margraten, Netherlands.